-As President of Marketing, Entertainment Networks, Linda Schupack oversees all marketing functions for AMC, BBC AMERICA, SundanceTV, and IFC.
+As President of Marketing, AMC Networks Entertainment Group, Linda Schupack oversees all marketing functions for AMC, BBC AMERICA, SundanceTV, and IFC.
 Schupack is responsible for the strategic oversight, management and implementation of the networks’ brand identities, multiplatform consumer and trade marketing activities, including advertising campaigns and consumer and advertising sales promotions, digital marketing and social media for both networks.
 Schupack previously served as Executive Vice President of Marketing for AMC and SundanceTV.

 During her time at AMC Networks, Schupack’s innovative marketing leadership has played a crucial role in expanding the network’s audience, as well as solidifying its spot in the lexicon of pop culture and in television history.